imceZZ/TypeAheadDropdown/README.md

 If you don't specify (data) prop when you use TypeAheadDropdown then in the dropdown you will see the default list that I have implemented for testing.

-You must declare these functions in the component otherwise will not work:
+You must declare these methods in the component otherwise will not work:

 ```
 getFullName(fullName) {